thegu5/Il2CppWasmBindgen/README.md

 Very much open to contributions :-)

 ## current todos
-- Find a new project name that sounds good and matches the new direction
 - Fix publiizer screwing up cpp2il-generated attribute types
 - Research `InteropServices.Javascript`
 - MVP with method calling